MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_submitcommandvirtual.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+tech.root: display
+req.typenames:
+f1_keywords:
+ - "d3dkmddi/DxgkDdiSubmitCommandVirtual"
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - UserDefined
 api_location:
  - d3dkmddi.h
 api_name:
  - DxgkDdiSubmitCommandVirtual
 product:
  - Windows
-targetos: Windows
-tech.root: display
-req.typenames:
 ---

 # DXGKDDI_SUBMITCOMMANDVIRTUAL callback function

 ## -description

 <b>DxgkDdiSubmitCommandVirtual</b> is used to submit a direct memory access (DMA) buffer to a context that supports virtual addressing.

 The driver is responsible for making sure the correct address space is restored ahead of submitting a particular DMA buffer.

 ## -parameters

-### -param hAdapter [in]
+### -param hAdapter

 A handle to a context block that is associated with a display adapter.

-### -param pSubmitCommand [in]
+### -param pSubmitCommand

 A pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_submitcommandvirtual">DXGKARG_SUBMITCOMMANDVIRTUAL</a> structure that describes operation.

 ## -returns